3outeille/CompilersHomework/lab2_syntax_analyzer/README.md

 We have the following changes:
  - Move definition of token type to `lexical_analyzer.h` header file for both lab1 and lab2 to access this definition
  - Move definition of function `getAllTestcase` to `common` module for lab1, lab2 and all future labs to better access this function.
 This function is declared in `common.h` and implemented in `common.c`.
 As a result, your implementation should be moved to `common.c` as well.
  - Rename `main` in Lab1 as `lex_main`.
 There is only 1 `main` function allowed per executable.
 Since we use lexical analyzer as a module in the future, we keeps back its right to have `main`.
 However, we do not mean giving up debugging or testing lab1.
 Another file `test_lex.c` is added into this subdirectory, which invokes `lex_main` to do the same thing.
-(However this file is not occupied in the lexical module in the future)
+(However this file is not occupied in the lexical module in the future) The output executable is `build/test_lex`

 ## About lab2 itself
 ### Introduction